elasticio/elasticio.github.io/content/_guides/flow-control.md

 RabbitMQ [Flow Control](https://www.rabbitmq.com/flow-control.html) automatically reduces the speed to connections which are publishing too quickly to keep the rate of message ingress at one that the rest of the server (e.g. queues those messages are route to) can handle.

->**Please note:** If your component is written in Java then you can disable the dynamic flow control.
-This is only possible if your component is using the Java sailor version 3.3.5+.

 ### Dynamic Flow Control details

 When you retry erroneous messages, they get marked with `retry=true` header, so lookout doesn’t write data record.